 Figure 1.
-Schematic of the photochemical aging process of an iron(III)-citrate/copper(II)-citrate/ citric acid (Fe^{III}Cit/Cu^{IIII}HCit/CA) particle with the induced multiphase chemistry.
-The left pathway exemplary depict an OA growth in high RH conditions implying a liquid OA phase, whereas on the right the particles experience low RH conditions that leads to highly viscous organic phase.
+Schematic of the photochemical aging process of an iron(III)-citrate/copper(II)-citrate/ citric acid (Fe^{III}(Cit)/Cu^{II}(HCit)/CA) particle with the induced multiphase chemistry.
+On the left pathway (blue particles) an OA particle growth in high RH conditions is drawn, implying a liquid OA phase, whereas on the right the particles (green) experience low RH conditions that lead to highly viscous organic phase.
 The numbers 1-4 reference the steps the particles undergo during their atmospheric lifetime and correspond to the experimental steps in the laboratory setup shown in Figure 2.
 Number 4 implicates the possible ROS build-up during the UV aging in either liquid or highly viscous aerosols inducing oxidative stress in human lungs.
 OM: organic material; VOC: volatile organic carbon; CCFR: carbon-centered free radical; ROS: reactive oxygen species (see Table 1 for details).

 We report online quantifications of particle-bound ROS concentrations in photochemically aged citric acid (CA) particles doped with iron and / or copper.
 For this purpose, we experimentally mimicked the processes experienced by an aerosol during its atmospheric lifetime, as shown in Figure 1.
 The processes are divided into aerosol formation including the dissolution of transition metals (1), aerosol growth at certain relative humidity (2), photochemistry triggered by UV irradiation (3) and ROS accumulation (4).
-The phochemical mechanism of Fe^{III}Cit is simplified in Table 1.
-Under light the Fe^{III}Cit complex is excited into a reduced Fe(II) radical complex, which may decay into Fe2+ ions and a citrate radical.
-The citrate radical rapidly decays by decarboxylation of CO_2 yielding a carbon-centered free radical (CCFR, ${}^{\bullet}C_5H_5O_5{}^{2-}$) (R1).
-Oxygen adds to the CCFR to form a short-lived peroxyradical that leads to oxidation of the alcohol group to a ketone ($C_5H_4O_5{}^{2-}$) and superoxide (ROS) in reaction 2.
-Reactions 3-8 describe ROS cycling and reactions 9-12 Fe^{II} oxidant-oxidation reactions.
-As schematically shown in Figure 1, we expected lower particle-bound ROS concentrations in aerosols photochemically aged under humid conditions as diffusion processes enhance compare to dry conditions as efficient diffusion facilitates gas-particle phase exchange and thus loss to the gas phase.
-The results show very elevated ROS concentrations in photochemically aged iron(III)-citrate (Fe^{III}Cit) particles compared to pure CA or non-aged particles.
+The phochemical mechanism of Fe^{III}(Cit) is simplified in Table 1.
+Under light the Fe^{III}(Cit) complex is excited into a reduced Fe(II) radical complex, which may decay into Fe2+ ions and a citrate radical.
+The citrate radical rapidly decays by decarboxylation of CO2 yielding a carbon-centered free radical (CCFR, $C_5H_5O_5^{2-}$) (R1).
+Oxygen adds to the CCFR to form a short-lived peroxyradical that leads to oxidation of the alcohol group to a ketone ($C_5H_4O_5^{2-}$) and superoxide (ROS) in reaction 2.
+Reactions 3-8 describe ROS cycling and reactions 9-12 Fe^{II} oxidation reactions.
+As depicted in Figure 1, we anticipated that aerosols undergoing photochemical aging in humid conditions would exhibit lower concentrations of particle-

+- 80 particle phases, leading to greater loss to the gas phase.
+The results show very elevated ROS concentrations in photochemically aged iron(III)-citrate (Fe^{III}(Cit)) particles compared to pure CA or non-aged particles.
 However, humidity and presumably molecular diffusion did not influence ROS formation as much as previously hypothesized and reported.
-UV-aged copper-containing Fe^{III}Cit particles disclosed an unexpectedly high change in ROS formation depending on oxygen availability.
-The limitation of using DCFH as an acellular assay was tried to overcome with additional experiments using the online oxidative potential ascorbic acid instrument (OOPAAI, Utinger et al. 2023).
-However, AA directly interacted with copper-inducing OP Cu does not only generate ROS but also reacts with AA directly (Campbell et al., 2023) and thus was not suitable for quantifying particle-bound ROS.
+UV-aged copper-containing Fe^{III}(Cit) particles disclosed an unexpectedly high change in ROS formation depending on oxygen availability.
+The limitation of using DCFH as an acellular assay was tried to overcome with additional experiments using the online oxidative - 85 potential ascorbic acid instrument (OOPAAI, Utinger et al. 2023).
+However, Cu does not only generate ROS but also reacts with AA directly (Campbell et al., 2023) and thus was not suitable for quantifying particle-bound ROS.
 The high oxidation capacity of metals is stressed, as is the influence of metal interactions during atmospheric aging processes toward the formation of ROS in particles.